 Period(s) of Occupation: Middle Horizon and Late Intermediate Period

 This project allows you to excavate elite architecture and uncover elite Casma and Chimu material culture from monumental mounds as well as excavate in a cemetery.
-You will also get the experience of excavating burials and analyzing human remains.
+You will gain excavation experience and knowledge in basic botanical, faunal, ceramic, and skeletal analysis.

 Project Size: 1-24 participants